-Job searching is a competition, as I've said many, many times (sorry if you're tired of hearing it).
+Job searching is a competition, as I've said many, many times.
 It's not just about your qualifications and how they compare to a job posting, it's about how your qualifications and your conduct compares to everyone else who is applying for the same thing.

 The entire job search process can be considered a "test" by the recruiter.
 It's your first chance to demonstrate your character and skills - and that could play a huge factor in determining whether you get selected for an interview.
 Past experience and achievements are very important, but so are your actions during the application process.